Welcome to St Mary's Catholic Primary School

 provide a happy and safe, healthy and stimulating environment for children in their after school club.

 provide appropriate activities that promote the development of self-respect, awareness of others, independence and enjoyment.

-Each club cost just £2.00 per week, with the exception of Cookery Club, which cost £4.00 per week.
-The full term of clubs must be paid for in advance.
-Therefore, if the term has 10 weeks, the payment should be £20.00 per child per club.
+Each club cost just £1.00 per week.
+The full half term of clubs must be paid for in advance.
+Therefore, if the term has 7 weeks, the payment should be £7.00 per child per club.
 Children can attend as many clubs as they like.
 There will be a selection of Key Stage 1 and Key Stage 2 clubs as well as Whole school clubs each day.

 Booking After School Care